apptainer/singularity-userdocs/security_options.rst

 ==============

-The ``--security`` flag allows the root user to leverage security modules such as SELinux, AppArmor, and seccomp within your Singularity container.
+The ``--security`` flag allows the root user to leverage security modules such as SELinux, AppArmor, and seccomp within your apptainer container.
 You can also change the UID and GID of the user within the container at runtime.

 For instance: